 Downsides of Stipulation and Award

-When a workman’s compensation case is concluded in this way, it is unfavorable for the claimant that the compensation is nowhere near as high as with Compromise and Release and it’s stretched over a long period of time (usually years and less usually decades).
+When a workman’s compensation case is concluded in this way, it is unfavorable for the claimant since the compensation is nowhere near as high as with Compromise and Release and it’s stretched over a long period of time (usually years or, less usually, decades).

 Upsides of Stipulation and Award

 The fact that future medical care (FMC) is open is a good thing for the worker.
-This holds especially true in the case of chronic conditions, when FMC is the only financially feasible option within the system.
-Even though the care will remain in the control of the adjuster, it still beats nothing.
+This is especially true in the case of chronic conditions, when FMC is the only financially feasible option within the system, even though the care will remain in the control of the adjuster.

 Another hidden advantage is the possibility of reopening the case if another related disability appears.
 The SOL (time limit) for this is 5 years since the date of the initial injury.
-If there are conditions or consequences that weren’t foreseen at the time of the settlement, there’s a chance to get a bigger amount of the permanent benefit and a wider medical coverage for the new or further impairments caused by the original injury.
+If there are conditions or consequences that weren’t foreseen at the time of the settlement, there’s a chance to get an amount bigger than the permanent benefit and a wider medical coverage for the new or further impairments caused by the original injury.